 Laboratory glove boxes (or gloveboxes) are used to either protect sensitive materials from the outside environment (isolation) or to protect the user from infectious samples or radioactive materials (containment).
-Glove boxes create a stable, sealed environment for work that involves hazardous materials, chemicals, or samples that react readily with air.
 A clear panel allows the contents to be seen, while the gloves themselves allow them to be manipulated.
-Smaller, secondary chambers called antechambers allow items to be added or removed without exposing the inside of the glovebox to the atmospheric conditions.
+Smaller, secondary chambers called antechambers allow items to be added or removed without exposing the inside of the glove box to the atmospheric conditions.

 - Leak Detection and Testing